 Students who major in government land in many different career settings—some serve in local, state or national government, others in the nonprofit sector or in business-related fields.
 Others continue with ongoing education.
 Some of the more common career outcomes range from:

-If your mind comes alive at the thought of efficiently administering a public bureaucracy or you dream of investing your energy in international relations or the creation of effective political platforms, then maybe God wants to use you to impact the world through a major in government!
+If your mind comes alive at the thought of efficiently administering a public bureaucracy or you dream of investing your energy in international relations or the creation of effective political platforms, then maybe God wants to use you to impact the world through a !

 By Jennifer Bailey